tobek/laminae/00-v-facets.md

 ### Creation

 REF[Creation] is the construction of new ideas, new energy, and new matter.
-Combining forms to make new ones is a manner of creation, and even creative destruction is constructive for it adds shape to what it is destroying.
+Combining forms in novel ways is a manner of creation, and even creative destruction is constructive for it adds shape to what remains.
 As the artist will tell you, creative forces can be as maddening as they are inspiring, and take tremendous effort to harness with purpose.

-On REF[laminae](cosmography#laminae) this facet results in a spillover TODO
+On REF[laminae](cosmography#laminae) this facet results in an overflow of material into cardinal worlds, and it may be that all the stuff of our existence originates from these laminae of creation.

 REF[Creation] tends towards activity, energy, passion, agitation, change, mutation, excitation, creativity, egoism, instability, uncertainty, and dynamism.

 ### Equilibrium

 REF[Equilibrium] is the balance and cycle of creative and destructive energies.
-On REF[laminae](cosmography#laminae) this facet often manifests as TODO transit point for mediating these alternating forces, also reaching out to cardinal worlds to tweak
+In some cases this manifests as an active vacillation between the two, and in others there is instead a careful tiptoe of balance.
+REF[Laminae](cosmography#laminae) reflecting this facet are often transit points that mediate alternating forces, and many also reach to cardinal worlds to tweak or support processes already in place.

 REF[Equilibrium] tends towards maintenance, harmony, protection, pureness of essence, persistence, stagnation, indifference, serenity, observation, renewal, inertia, and preservation.

 ### Dissolution

-REF[Dissolution] is powerful and frightening to most mortals, but essential.
+REF[Dissolution] is powerful and frightening to most mortals, and wholly essential.
 It takes many paths.
-Some pursue glee in the act of destruction itself, while others patiently shepherd---or simply observe---natural forces of dissipation take hold.
-On a less cosmic scale dissolution concerns measuring and understanding what one needs and letting go of past burdens.
-On REF[laminae](cosmography#laminae) this facet TODO
+Some pursue glee in the act of destruction itself, while others patiently shepherd---or simply observe---natural forces of dissipation taking hold.
+On a less cosmic scale, dissolution concerns measuring and understanding what one needs, and letting go of past burdens.
+On REF[laminae](cosmography#laminae) this facet is an imbalance that can only be sustained by an influx of material from cardinal worlds, breaking down and dispersing energies that distantly originated in facets of REF[Creation].

-REF[Dissolution] tends towards finality, rest, release, destruction, nullification, loss, ignorance, waste, certainty, and death.
+REF[Dissolution] tends towards finality, rest, release, destruction, nullification, loss, ignorance, waste, death, and certainty.